 5. OPTIONAL.
-With multiple cards, you can assign one to PhysX, but we do not advise choosing that OVER SLI, because SLI will provide substantially larger performance gains.
+With multiple cards, you can assign one to PhysX, but we do not recommend this, because SLI will provide substantially larger performance gains.
 In general, leaving PhysX on "Auto-Select (recommended)" is recommended.
 When left on Auto, your PC will adjust the PhysX duties based on overall system load, which, in many cases, will be the CPU.
 Otherwise, manually setting the PhysX processor is best when a spare graphics card is in the system.